d2cml-ai/HDMjl.jl/README.md

 ### Inference on Target Coefficients through Orthogonal Estimating Equations

 Following Chernozhukov, Hansen and Spindler (2015), the `HDMjl` package makes use of orthogonal estimating equations methods to reduce estimation bias.
-We can do this through the `rlassoEffect` function, through the `"partialling out"` or the `"double selection"` `method` options.
+We can do this through the `rlassoEffect` function which does orthogonal estimation using `double selection` by default.

 ```julia
 julia> Random.seed!(1234);